Revealing the canalizing structure of Boolean functions: Algorithms and applications: Finding canalizing layers is NP -hard

-\textbf{Proof of Claim 1:} If $g$ is not satisfiable, $f$ is also not satisfiable; that is, for all inputs, the value of $f$ is 0.
-Thus, the canonical monomial form for $f$ is $f = P_C = 0$.
-Thus, the number of layers of $f$ is 0.
+Consider the following cases for the satisfiability of $g$.
+If $g$ is not satisfiable, then $f$ is also not satisfiable; that is, for all inputs, the value of $f$ is~0.
+By Definition~\ref{def:canalizing}, constant functions do not possess any canalizing variables.
+Thus the number of layers of $f$ is~0.
+On the other hand, if $g$ is satisfiable, this implies that $y_1=0$ canalizes $f$ to $0$, \textit{i.e.}, $y_1$ is a canalizing variable of $f$.
+Therefore~$f$ has at least one layer.